Does Visual Pretraining Help End-to-End Reasoning?: Introduction

 Our experimental results reveal the following observations: first, IV-CL learns powerful implicit representations that achieve competitive performance on CATER and ACRE, confirming that visual pretraining does help end-to-end reasoning.
 Second, the pretraining objective matters: networks pretrained on large-scale image classification benchmarks~\cite{deng2009imagenet,sun2017revisiting} transfer poorly to the visual reasoning benchmarks, while object detection learns better representation for reasoning.
 However, both are outperformed by IV-CL by large margins.
 Finally, we observe that the network inductive biases, such as the number of slot tokens per image, play an important role: on both datasets, we observe that learning a small number of slot tokens per image (1 for CATER and 4 for ACRE) lead to the best visual reasoning performance.
 To the best of our knowledge, our proposed framework is the first to achieve competitive performance on CATER and ACRE without the need to construct explicit symbolic representation from visual inputs.

 In summary, our paper makes the following two main contributions: First, unlike common assumptions made by neuro-symbolic approaches, we demonstrate that compositional generalization for visual reasoning can be achieved with end-to-end neural networks and self-supervised visual pretraining.
 Second, we propose IV-CL, a self-supervised representation learning framework, and validate its effectiveness on the challenging CATER and ACRE visual reasoning benchmarks against supervised visual pretraining counterparts.
-Code and checkpoints will be released.